oemof/tespy/docs/tutorials/pygmo_optimization.rst

     Figure: Scatter plot for all individuals during the optimization

-Finally, you can access the individuals in each of the generations and you can have a look at you population.
+Finally, you can access the individuals in each of the generations, and you can have a look at you population.
 For more info on the population API please visit the pygmo documentation.